60-years-of-experience

 This is called electrostatic discharge.

-Now you may be wondering, what is electrostatic discharge?
+Now you may be wondering: what is electrostatic discharge?
 Keep reading to find out what it is, the damage it causes, and how you can prevent it.

 Let’s dive in!

-What is Electrostatic Discharge?
+What Is Electrostatic Discharge?

 Electrostatic discharge is what happens when the flow of electricity between two objects that are electrically charged is suddenly shorted by contact between those two objects.
 This happens because there has been a buildup of static electricity between the two objects.